 In New Jersey, the victim in a car accident can sue the negligent driver for compensation.
 The victim’s liability in causing the accident, their comparative negligence, affects the amount of compensation the victim receives.

 If the victim contributed less than 51% of the negligence that caused the accident, then their compensation is reduced by the amount they contributed to the accident.

 If the victim contributed 51% or more of the negligence that caused the accident, then the victim is barred from receiving any compensation.

 One morning, Jackson was driving north on his way to work.
 At an intersection, he pulled into the left turn lane.
 At the same time, Melanie approached the intersection from the opposite direction.
 Suddenly, Jackson turned left into Melanie’s lane and their cars collided.

-Melanie sustained serious brain injuries and damage to her car, totalling in $100,000 dollars worth of damages.
+Melanie sustained serious brain injuries and damage to her car, totaling in $100,000 worth of damages.